Recruitment and Hiring Process

 - Social Recruiting: Companies are increasingly using social recruiting to source candidates for employment on Facebook, Twitter and other social networking sites, as well as to investigate applicants they are considering hiring.
 Companies may use Facebook apps to recruit or have a Facebook page dedicated to careers with the company.
 On Twitter, companies may tweet job listings and source candidates to recruit.

-- Hiring Process: Here's an overview of each step in the hiring process, including applying for jobs, interviewing, employment testing, background checks, and job offers, along with tips and advice for each step in the hiring process.
+- Hiring Process: There are a series of steps in the hiring process, including applying for jobs, interviewing, employment testing, background checks, and job offers, along with tips and advice for each step in the hiring process.